 Providing rescue, treatment, foster care and rehabilitation for sick, injured or orphaned native wildlife

-Help us help our wildlife
+Please help us help our wildlife

 Nestled within the picturesque Alpine Valley, local wildlife foster carer Danni Townsend O’Neil and animal lover and concert pianist Emili Rackemann are on the path towards creating a new dimension within the Australian wildlife collective, a journey that will not only be a valuable act of service to our local community and surrounding wildlife, but also a space dedicated to reigniting our traditional Australian spirit through wildlife foster care, education and the creative arts, one of many driving forces behind raising funds to supply and support our dedicated wildlife carers.